-The Board of Directors meets on a regularly scheduled basis and met 8 times during the year ended December 31, 2003.
-During 2003, each director attended 100% of the aggregate of all meetings of the Board of Directors and of the committees of the Board of Directors on which that director served.
+The Board of Directors meets on a regularly scheduled basis and met ten times during the year ended December 31, 2004.
+During 2004, all but three directors attended 100% of the aggregate of all meetings of the Board of Directors and of the committees of the Board of Directors on which that director served.
+Due to other business obligations 2 directors missed one meeting each.
+One director missed one meeting due to illness.
+All directors attended the 2004 annual meeting.